andr3w6826/power-outage-analysis/README.md

 #### **Is `DEMAND.LOSS.MW` NMAR?**

 The column is missing 857 times out of approximately 1457 observations, meaning that nearly 58% of the data in this column is missing.
-To determine if the missingness is NMAR or MAR, I will test this column against the columns `CUSTOMERS.AFFECTED` and `OUTAGE.DURATION`
+To determine whether the missingness is NMAR or MAR, I will test this column against `CUSTOMERS.AFFECTED` and `OUTAGE.DURATION`

 ##### DEMAND.LOSS.MW vs CUSTOMERS.AFFECTED